 What to Avoid (i.e. The Big Mistakes That Make Tattoo Removal Expensive, Dangerous, and Time-Consuming)

-There are a couple big mistakes that you can make when it comes to tattoo removal:
+There are a couple of big mistakes that you can make when it comes to tattoo removal:

-- Hurting yourself by trying to Do-It-Yourself at home
+- Hurting yourself by trying do-it-yourself techniques at home

-- Buying your treatments individually – and not taking advantage of reduced-price packages
+- Buying your treatments one at a time – and not taking advantage of reduced-price packages

 The worst situations we see are in patients who create scar tissue that encapsulates the ink and scars it in place.
 When this happens, the ink cannot be broken up by tattoo removal lasers until the scar tissue is first broken up by scar resurfacing lasers.
 It dramatically increases the cost and timeline to full removal.

-- Is a physician or licensed and legal provider of laser tattoo removal treatments (in NJ that’s RNs, ARNPs, PAs, and doctors) — occasionally we see tattoo artists or aestheticians offering to provide this service, and they really lack the know-how and supervision to provide a safe and effective service.
+Ensure the provider is a physician or licensed and legal provider of laser tattoo removal treatments (in New Jersey, that’s RNs, ARNPs, PAs, and doctors).
+Occasionally we see tattoo artists or aestheticians offering to provide this service, and they really lack the know-how and supervision to provide a safe and effective service.
 We can partner with your tattoo artist if you’re looking for a coverup and need a lightening or complete removal first.

 In life, the best services are never the cheapest, and tattoo removal is no different.
 However, the biggest determination of cost is going to be the number of sessions you need.
 The more effective each session is, the fewer you’ll need, and effectiveness comes down to the laser being used, how it’s being used (provider knowledge and skill), and how well you take care of your tattoo before and after each treatment.